 Did you know?
 According to SeoProfy’s local SEO statistics, 99% of people have used the internet to look up information about a local business, with 4 out of 5 users conducting searches with local intent.

-Core components of directory integration include:
+The core components of directory integration are:

 - Data mapping (matching fields across platforms)